British Orienteering

 But, right now, it only covers 8% of England.
 And it is not equally distributed.

 The Ramblers are calling for the freedom to roam to be expanded to cover woodland, watersides and more grassland.
 This would have a huge impact.
-Woodland alone would more than double the coverage of the freedom to roam in England.
+Woodland alone would more than double the coverage of the freedom to roam in England as we discover in this webinar.

 The presentation is found here